kubernetes/kubernetes/docs/proposals/multi-platform.md

 ## Cross-building docker images for linux

-After we've cross-compiled some binaries for another architecture, we often want to package it in a docker image.
+After binaries have been cross-compiled, they should be distributed in some manner.

+The default and maybe the most intuitive way of doing this is by packaging it in a docker image.

 ### Trivial Dockerfile

-All `Dockerfile` commands except for `RUN` works without any modification.
+All `Dockerfile` commands except for `RUN` works for any architecture without any modification.
-Of course, the base image has to be switched to an arch-specific one, but except from that, an cross-built image is only a `docker build` away.
+The base image has to be switched to an arch-specific one, but except from that, a cross-built image is only a `docker build` away.

 ```Dockerfile
 FROM armel/busybox